ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 ### Getting the list of volumes-clone request
 {: getlist-vol-clone-req}

-The API request provides a list of all volumes-clone requests in a workspace and the latest status of each request.
+The API request provides a list of all volumes-clone requests in a workspace and the status of each request.

 #### Prerequisites
 {: getlist-vol-clone-prereq}